Connect with others who understand.

 For Katherine, this moment brought a bittersweet sense of relief.
 “I felt happy because I knew something was wrong with me,” she shared.
 “But I was worried at the same time because I didn’t know what to expect.”

-Lupus Symptoms and Parenting
+Lupus Symptoms and Caregiving

 “I get brain fog,” she continued, “and it’s hard to remember things from their school and things I have to do at home.”

-Katherine has shared information about her illness with her children and tries to help them understand what to expect.
+Katherine has shared information about her chronic illness with her children and tries to help them understand what to expect.
 “I explain all the information I learn from different resources, and they understand,” she said.
 “I explained to my children how I was feeling and how the medications might have side effects.”

 “I try to have a normal life with them, like going to the park, the movies, or the beach, but there are times I feel stressed and exhausted all the time,” Katherine said.